JustRedTTG/PGE_Docs/docs/source/settings.rst

 Settings
 ========

-Pygame Extra has some settings up it's sleeve, let's take a closer look at all the diffrent settings and what they affect.
+Pygame Extra has some settings up it's sleeve, let's take a closer look at all the different settings and what they affect.

 Changing Settings
 -----------------